Sweet or savory crepes aren’t something you have to save for special occasions. Here’s an easy crepe recipe to make anytime for your family.

 What is white whole wheat flour?

-For this crepes recipe, I used white whole wheat flour instead of all-purpose flour.
+For this healthy crepe recipe, I used white whole-wheat flour instead of all purpose flour.
 It’s made from white wheat (instead of the usual red) and is lighter in color and milder tasting than regular whole wheat.
 But like all whole grains, the wheat kernels haven’t been stripped of any of their parts.
 So the flour is naturally rich in fiber, iron, protein, and B vitamins.
+You can find it in the baking aisle, right alongside the other flours.

 Can I make crepes ahead of time?

 Yes!
-Here’s how: Lay crepes out to cool, then stack in a single layer, with a piece of parchment between each, and refrigerate in a ziptop bag or airtight container for up to 2-3 days.
-To reheat, warm in a buttered skillet.
+Here’s how: Lay crepes out to cool, then stack in a single layer, with a sall piece of parchment paper between each, and refrigerate in a ziptop bag or airtight container for up to 2-3 days.
+To reheat, warm the crepes in a lightly-buttered skillet.

 Can I freeze crepes?